8 Best Chromebook VPNs You Must Check Out in 2026

 One of the first steps toward ensuring your data is protected when browsing the internet is by using a good VPN.
-Now, there’s no shortage of free VPNs on Windows, and you’d be surprised to know ChromeOS also has a comprehensive catalog of free VPNs, all thanks to Android and Chrome extensions.
-Here are some of the best free VPN services you can try on a Chromebook in 2025.
+Now, there’s no shortage of free VPNs on Windows, and you’d be surprised to know ChromeOS also has a comprehensive catalog of VPNs, all thanks to Android support and Chrome extensions.
+Here are some of the best Chromebook VPNs you can try in 2026.

 Best Free VPNs for Chromebook